List of cathedrals in Spain

-This is a list of cathedrals in Spain, as defined by the National Plan of Cathedrals.
-It includes cathedrals, co-cathedrals, and some former cathedrals.
+This is a list of cathedrals in Spain, as established by the Spanish Episcopal Conference.
+It includes all 87 currently active cathedrals and co-cathedrals.
 All of these temples are Roman Catholic, and cathedrals of other Christian denominations are listed separately below.
+Some former Roman Catholic cathedrals are also listed separately.

 A cathedral church is a Christian place of worship that is the chief church of a diocese and is distinguished as such by being the location for the cathedra or bishop's seat.
 As this list limits itself to temples that hold this title, some famous churches of the country are not included here, notably Barcelona's Basilica of the Sagrada Família and Santa María del Mar, the Basilica of Covadonga, the Poblet Abbey, the Hermitage of El Rocío, or El Escorial and Guadalupe Monasteries.

-Andalusia and Castile and León hold the largest concentration of cathedrals of all autonomous communities, with 13 each, followed by Catalonia, with 12.
-Conversely, Asturias, Cantabria and the autonomous city of Ceuta have only one.
-Several cities have more than one building called cathedral, although one may have lost the title, such as Lleida, Salamanca, or Vitoria-Gasteiz.
-In many cases, ecclesiastical provincess were designated several centuries before the current borders of political provinces.
-As a result, some archdioceses encompass several bits of different modern autonomous communities.
-The largest example of this is the Archdiocese of Pamplona and Tudela, having existed continuously at least since the 9th century, now have suffragan dioceses in four different autonomous communities: Navarre, Aragón, Basque Country, and La Rioja.